MagaluCloud/magalu/mgc/cli/docs/dbaas/snapshots/help.md

 ## Commands:
 ```
+restore     Create a new instance from snapshot asynchronously.
-create      Create a new instance from snapshot asynchronously.
+restores    Create a new instance from snapshot asynchronously.
 ```

 ## Flags: